 A therapist is responsible for improving the patients' health conditions by evaluating their needs and providing physical and mental support.
 Therapists are licensed, medical professionals who specialize in different areas to perform treatments and bring relief to patients.
 Some of their duties include diagnosing patient's problems, performing counseling services, monitoring medication progress, customizing therapy activities for pain management, and consulting other health professionals as needed.
 Therapists must have extensive knowledge with the medical industry to detect patients' conditions easily and provide effective medications.

-In addition to the difference in salary, there are some other key differences that are worth noting.
+In addition to the difference in salary, there are some other key differences worth noting.
 For example, staff occupational therapist responsibilities are more likely to require skills like "physical therapy," "occupational therapy," "cota," and "direct patient care."
-Meanwhile, a therapist might be skilled in areas such as "social work," "group therapy sessions," "crisis intervention," and "mental health."
+Meanwhile, a therapist has duties that require skills in areas such as "social work," "group therapy sessions," "crisis intervention," and "mental health."
 These differences highlight just how different the day-to-day in each role looks.

 Physical therapists are health care professionals who diagnose and treat patients with health conditions and limited ability to move and perform daily activities.
 They help in restoring physical function and mobility and teach how to properly use therapeutic exercise techniques.
 They also help promote overall wellness and encourage healthier and more active lifestyles.
 They design a recovery plan unique for every patient, provide treatment and therapy to help improve and manage their condition.
 They provide care to all kinds of individuals, from newborns to people at the end of their life.

-As mentioned, these two careers differ between other skills that are required for performing the work exceedingly well.
-For example, gathering from staff occupational therapists resumes, they are more likely to have skills like "cota," "otr," "program development," and "patient treatment."
-But a physical therapist might have skills like "quality care," "physical therapy treatment," "restore function," and "compassion."
+The required skills of the two careers differ considerably.
+For example, staff occupational therapists are more likely to have skills like "cota," "otr," "program development," and "patient treatment."
+But a physical therapist is more likely to have skills like "quality care," "physical therapy treatment," "restore function," and "compassion."

-Physical therapists are known to earn lower educational levels when compared to staff occupational therapists.
-Additionally, they're 7.1% less likely to graduate with a Master's Degree, and 16.4% less likely to earn a Doctoral Degree.
+Physical therapists earn the best pay in the professional industry, where they command an average salary of $74,879.
+Staff occupational therapists earn the highest pay from the health care industry, with an average salary of $73,237.physical therapists typically earn lower educational levels compared to staff occupational therapists.
+Specifically, they're 7.1% less likely to graduate with a Master's Degree, and 16.4% less likely to earn a Doctoral Degree.

 A student physical therapist assists physicians in handling patients in a medical facility or a similar setting.
 As students, they typically follow directives and work under the supervision of a physical therapist.
 Besides assisting in treating patients, a student may also perform various clerical tasks such as filing paperwork, producing reports, running errands, managing schedules, responding to inquiries, and answering calls and correspondence.
 They may also coordinate with other hospital personnel and attend meetings, all while adhering to the medical facility's policies and standards.